Risk of pentobarbital contamination in deceased veterinary patients

 Many pet owners are unaware of the risks of pentobarbital.
 You can help educate others:

-Conversations: Share your own experiences with friends and acquaintances who have pets.
+Discussions: Share your own experiences with friends and acquaintances who have pets.
 Emphasize the importance of safe disposal.

 Tip for pet owners:

-Summary Pentobarbital contamination
+Summary of Pentobarbital Contamination